|7||Zubin Potok, Mitrovica|

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Pristina air is currently 1 times above WHO exposure recommendation
+PM2.5 concentration in Pristina air currently meets the WHO annual air quality guideline value

 |Open your windows to bring clean, fresh air indoors|